Monday, April 11, 2011

-Captain Patrik Elias opened the scoring in the first 2 minutes, before the Beantown Brats (a name usually given only to the Bruins, not to the other Boston teams) equalized later in the 1st period.
+Captain Patrik Elias opened the scoring in the 1st 2 minutes, before the Beantown Brats (a name usually given only to the Bruins, not to the other Boston teams) equalized later in the 1st period.
 The 2nd period was awful, with both teams being very sloppy.
 Vladimir Zharkov gave the Devils the lead early in the 3rd period, and Alexander Urbom, a 20-year-old defenseman from Sweden, scored his 1st NHL goal.
 It proved to be vital, as the Bruins managed to tally with 4 seconds left, for the 3-2 final.

 I went into this game thinking that it could be the final game for Martin Brodeur, the Devils' legendary goalie.
 Instead, they were led onto the ice by backup Johan "Moose" Hedberg, and he played the whole game.
 So I'm really hoping that Marty comes back for at least one more season.
 There is, as yet, no reason to expect him to retire.
+(UPDATE: He played 3 more seasons in New Jersey.)

 This is not true of Devils' coach Jacques Lemaire.
 In spite of the remarkable job he did this season, taking a team that was dead last in points among the 30 NHL teams right before Christmas and making them a serious contender for the Playoffs in March, before tailing off at the end -- I guess we ran out of luck -- Lemaire announced his retirement after the game.